seyedhex/seyedhex.github.io/_posts/2022-08-05-opportunities.md

 tags: [sample]
 image: header_hopper.png
 ---
-We are recruitinting undergraduates and a research technician.
+We are recruiting undergraduates and a research technician.
 See below.

 ## Postdocs
 Potential postdocs interested in pursuing funding together are encouraged to contact Lauren.
 One excellent opportunity is the [Washington Research Foundation postdoc program](https://www.wrfseattle.org/grants/wrf-postdoctoral-fellowships/).